upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

    * sticky patches (no movement or turning in the next round)
    * oily patches (turn twice as far)
    * command interference (respond to a different player's commands)
+* the winning player has to end the round on the final target?
+* draw more than 5 cards, and select 5 from them

 ## Alternative Names